-PLANNING A SMALL BUSINESS
+PLANNING A BUSINESS

+Businesses of all sizes are major contributors to the economic and social wellbeing of a nation.
+The ability of entrepreneurs to establish a business and the fostering of conditions under which new business ideas can emerge are vital for a nation's wellbeing.
+Taking a business idea and planning how to make it a reality are the cornerstones of economic and social development.
 In this unit students explore the factors affecting business ideas and the internal and external environments within which businesses operate, as well as the effect of these on planning a business.
 They also consider the importance of the business sector to the national economy and social wellbeing.